herkkules/herkkules/README.md

 Turning strategic insights into measurable outcomes requires legwork.
 I support organisations in navigating critical periods, whether it be physically opening new markets, conducting feasibility studies, or integrating sensitive systems.

 > - **Product Due Diligence** can be used to boost credibility and operational oversight.
-I have academic fundamentals and operational experience in sensistive systems.
-I am a user-centric developer that likes to ... risk.
+Equipped with academic fundamentals and operational experience ... user-centric developer ... risk.
 I can break down mental models into executable code.

 > - **Market Entry** requires more than a plan, it demands strategic network-building and partnerships.
 And a strong bias for action.
 I am at my creative best in cultivating local connections into partnerships and tangible business ventures.